-f) Procedures for managing prescription medicines on educational visits and to off-site games
+f) Procedures for managing prescription medicines on educational visits and off-site activities

-- If a child is finishing a course of antibiotics following an illness, it is preferable that they do not join their colleagues on educational visits or to off-site games but stay at home, in order to recover fully from their ailment. - For children with specific medical conditions, the care plan and the necessary medicines must be taken on educational visits and to off-site games.
-These are the responsibility of the Class Teacher on Educational Visits and a nominated member of the games staff for off-site games.
-They should always check that the medicine is in date. - A medical list accompanies all Educational Visits and goes with the games staff to off-site games.
-Children with medical conditions are listed with brief details of their medication.
-Staff should be alert at certain times of year for children with asthma or environmentally triggered allergies. - Sometimes additional safety measures may need to be taken for outside visits.
+- For children with specific medical conditions, the care plan and the necessary medicines must be taken on educational visits and to off-site games.
+These are the responsibility of the Class Teacher on Educational Visits and a nominated member of the games staff for off-site sport. - A medical list accompanies all Educational Visits and goes with the games staff to off-site sport. - Sometimes additional safety measures may need to be taken for outside visits.
 It may be that a parent or another volunteer might be needed to accompany a particular child.